zabertech/motorZaberMotion/README.md

 ### zaberController
-Please note that zaberController has not implemented profile moves.
+Please note that profile moves have not been implemented for `zaberController`.